Skip to main content

 Balut

-Fertilized duck egg with partially developed embryo, boiled and eaten from shell.
-Iconic Filipino street food and adventurous eating experience sold at night markets throughout Manila.
+A fertilized duck egg with a partially formed embryo, boiled and eaten straight from the shell.
+It's one of the country's most famous street foods and a rite of passage for adventurous eaters, sold at night markets across Manila.

 Lumpia